Shakil281/Flixstar/README.md

 # Flixstar
-Flix star is an Android app using Kotlin that allows users to browse movies from the The Movie Database API
-# Flix
 Flix is an Android app using Kotlin that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ## Table of Contents